Christianity in late antiquity: Monasticism

 Monasticism is a form of asceticism whereby one renounces worldly pursuits (in contempu mundi) and concentrates solely on heavenly and spiritual pursuits, especially by the virtues humility, poverty, and chastity.
 It began early in the Church as a family of similar traditions, modeled upon Scriptural examples and ideals, and with roots in certain strands of Judaism.
 St. John the Baptist is seen as the archetypical monk, and monasticism was also inspired by the organisation of the Apostolic community as recorded in Acts of the Apostles.

 There are two forms of monasticism: eremitic and cenobitic.
 Eremitic monks, or hermits, live in solitude, whereas cenobitic monks live in communities, generally in a monastery, under a rule (or code of practice) and are governed by an abbot.
 Originally, all Christian monks were hermits, following the example of Anthony the Great.
-However, the need for some form of organised spiritual guidance lead Saint Pachomius in 318 to organise his many followers in what was to become the first monastery.
+However, the need for some form of organised spiritual guidance lead Saint Pachomius in 318 to organise his followers in what was to become the first monastery.
 Soon, similar institutions were established throughout the Egyptian desert as well as the rest of the eastern half of the Roman Empire.
 Central figures in the development of monasticism were, in the East, St. Basil the Great, and St. Benedict in the West, who created the famous Benedictine Rule, which would become the most common rule throughout the Middle Ages.